 6 Reasons Why We Need 3 Matzot On The Seder Table

-The Torah teaches us that on first night of Pesach, there is a mitzvah to eat Matzah.
+The Torah teaches us that on the first night of Pesach, there is a mitzvah to eat Matzah.
 Normally we have two complete loaves on the table.
-On seder night, many communities use 3 matzot, (some use only 2) and we break the middle matzah.
+On Seder night, many communities use 3 matzot, (some use only 2) and we break the middle matzah.
 Why is this night different from all other nights?
 Why do we have 3 matzot?